 About the Sony STR-DH590

-Home theater sound meets easy wireless music streaming
+Home theatre sound meets easy wireless music streaming

-Home theater sound meets easy wireless music streaming
+Home theatre sound meets easy wireless music streaming

 Cinematic sound for any space